A landscape of contact manifolds via rational SFT: Examples and applications

 \subsubsection{Step two for the upper bound of $\Pl(\partial D^{\com})$ -- independence of augmentations}

-So far, we proved that $\Pl(D^{\com}_s)\le k+1-n$ for a smooth degree $k>n+1$ divisor $D_s$.
-Even if we assume the functoriality of $\Pl$ for exact domains in Claim \ref{claim} was proven, and then we have that $\Pl(D^{\com})\le k+1-n$ for $D$ the $k$ generic hyperplanes, we still need to argue that the computation is independent of augmentations.
-In the following, we first show that independence of augmentation is not tautological.
+So far, we proved that $\Pl(D^{\com}_s)\le k+1-n$ (the planarity using the augmentation from the exact filling $D^{\com}_s$) for a smooth degree $k>n+1$ divisor $D_s$.
+Even if we assume the functoriality of $\Pl$ for exact domains in Remark \ref{rmk:func} was proven, and then we have that $\Pl(D^{\com})\le k+1-n$ for $D$ the $k$ generic hyperplanes, we still need to argue that the computation is independent of augmentations.
+In the following, we first show that the independence of augmentation is not tautological.